What To Expect After A Pest Control Treatment

 MOST IMPORTANTLY AFTER A TREATMENT..

-Please avoid spraying any over-the-counter pesticides or disturbing ant trails after a treatment, as the ants are carrying the pesticide back to their nest - disrupting them will disrupt your treatment.
+A final note on ants, please avoid spraying any over-the-counter pesticides or disturbing ant trails after a treatment.
+Ants are in the process of carrying the pesticide back to their nest - disrupting them will disrupt your treatment.

 Need help from All Things Pest Control?

-All Things Pest Control have been providing pest control services throughout Mackay, Sarina, Seaforth, Eungella Range and the Coalfields since 2017.
-Having previously built up one of Mackay's largest pest control companies over the past 30 years our family choose to establish All Things Pest Control.
-A 100% locally owned and operated company dedicated to providing an honest and reliable pest control service while ensuring your money stays in our region.
+All Things Pest Control have been providing pest control services throughout Mackay, Sarina, Seaforth, Mirani, Marian, Eungella Range and the Coalfields since 2017.
+Having been a part of one of Mackay's well known pest control franchises in the family business, in 2017, All Things Pest Control was born.
+A 100% locally owned and operated company dedicated to providing an honest and reliable pest control service to the Mackay region.

 We’re also –

-Fully insured and licensed.
-Our specialist pest technicians are among the most experienced and qualified in the pest control industry with over 40+ years combined experience.
+Fully insured, licensed and certified with the latest Covid-19 infection control training.
+With many awards under our belts, our specialist pest technicians are among the most experienced and qualified in the pest control industry with over 30+ years combined experience.

 We are dedicated to providing pest control solutions that are safe and affordable for your family and pets.